-to obtain quite conservative bounds.
-For the projections on caesium, indium, and xenon we assume $\bar{x} = 0$ and use estimates of the attainable theoretical and experimental uncertainties outlined in the Appendix.
-Our bounds on the new pseudoscalar are then obtained via the condition
+yielding conservative bounds.
+For caesium and xenon projections we set $\bar{x}=0$ and use estimated uncertainties.
+Bounds then follow from

-We also consider variation of the nuclear $g$-factor due to the effect of pseudoscalars in the corresponding measurement via the Zeeman splitting of hyperfine levels~\cite{PhysRevLett.107.043004,PhysRevA.85.022512}.
-Since the system of equations connecting the two measurements, i.e., the HFS and nuclear $g$-factor measurement, is not degenerate, we can disentangle the two.
+We also include possible new-boson contributions to the nuclear $g$-factor in the corresponding measurement via the Zeeman splitting of hyperfine levels~\cite{PhysRevLett.107.043004,PhysRevA.85.022512}.
+Since the HFS and the nuclear $g$-factor measurement form a non-degenerate system, the two can be disentangled.
 This is outlined in the Appendix.
-We find that taking this into account reproduces the constraints derived from Eq.\ \eqref{eq:constr}.
-Alternatively, one may also obtain the nuclear $g$-factor from a measurement with a bare nucleus, avoiding the possibility of pseudoscalar effects being relevant entirely.
-The limits on the pseudoscalar parameter space we obtain from Eq.\ \eqref{eq:constr} are shown in Fig.~\ref{fig:results}.
+We find that taking this into account reproduces the constraints derived from Eq.\ \eqref{eq:constr}, shown in Fig. \ref{fig:results}.